dmitry-ivanov/laravel-wikipedia-grabber/README.md

 }
 ```

-Here is the group of "state" methods:
+You can check the state of the grabbed page:

 ```php
 $page = (new Wikipedia)->page('Donald Trump');